SSrustworthy/DLRML-docs/docs/explore/Other/Esplanade-Main Gates/Oogie_Boogie_Bash.md

 **Loop Total Length**: 00:40:57.941

 The loop starts playing when the Oogie Boogie Bash event starts at 6 PM in DCA and plays in both the Esplanade and the Downtown Disney District.
 It uses tracks from Audio Network and The Nightmare Before Christmas soundtrack.
 Compiled by pixelated based on a 2024 reference recording.
+See Mousebits, [https://forums.mousebits.com/threads/oogie-boogie-bash.11144/](https://forums.mousebits.com/threads/oogie-boogie-bash.11144/) (2025).

 ## Tracklist